Cassablonka/Cassablonka/README.md

 # 💫 Introduction :

-Hello,<br>I'm Cassablonka, a Frontend Developer with 3 years of hands-on experience working with the founding team of a fintech product-based startup, focusing on React,TypeScript.
+Hello,<br>I'm Cassablonka, a Frontend Developer with 3.8+ years of hands-on experience working with the founding team of a fintech product-based startup, focusing on React,TypeScript alongwith Ship Management Product.
 I also previously co-founded a startup where we developed prototype app that was incubated, gaining valuable entrepreneurial experience.

 # <br/> ✨ Know Me :

-🌱 I'm a passionate Frontend Engineer from Nagpur, India 🧡
+🌱 I'm a passionate Frontend Engineer from Pune, India 🧡

-💬 I enjoy discussing React, Node.js, JavaScript, TypeScript, and all things technology.
+💬 I enjoy discussing ReactJs, NextJs, Node.js, JavaScript, TypeScript, and all things technology.

 🌐 Check out my portfolio: https://cassablonka.vercel.app